axeluhl/sailing-analytics/wiki/data-mining-architecture.md

 ### Dimensions

 Methods marked with the annotation `Dimension` will be registered as dimension by the framework.
-The method will be called via reflection, if the dimension value of data elements of this data type is requested (for example to filter or group the data).
+The method will be called via reflection, if the dimension value of a Fact is requested (for example to [filter](#Filtering-Processor) or [group](#Grouping-Processor) the data).
 The method has to match the following conditions, to be registered by the framework:

 * It has no parameters, except if the parameter list is exactly `Locale, ResourceBundleStringMessages`.
 * The return type isn't `void`.